 - Observation and inspiration: Scientific field trip (Adopt a River tools) and ethnographic survey (individual interviews with citizens).

-- Synthesis and definition: Synthesis of data and definition of the conceptual challenge.
+- Synthesis and definition: Synthesis of data and definition of the challenge.

 - Prototyping: Rapid construction of prototypes illustrating the solutions.

-- Action: Planning, carrying out and communicating an action.
+- Action: Planning, carrying out and communicating the action.

 Why use design thinking?

-Climate change (CC) is a complex issue that affects and will continue to negatively affect watercourse.
+Climate change is a complex issue that affects and will continue to negatively affect watercourses.
 This approach will allow participating students to take this complex problem and divide it into sub-problems on which they can act concretely.

 Quick view of the ClimAction project